 Leaders and managers who enjoy coaching and facilitation as part of their leadership style need to be aware of limitations.
 This is not to question their ability to lead.
 Far from it.
 But by definition, company management cannot be completely neutral in a coaching relationship with the employee and it is important to acknowledge this.

-The Importance and Absence of Neutrality
+The Importance of Neutrality

 Neutrality and impartiality are important when it comes to the employee learning.
 It allows them the freedom to trust the process, be open and honest, and explore concepts without worrying about how it will look or being immediately redirected.
 Both those who are receiving the coaching (the employees) and the leader know this.